School of Thought Blog

 Join Us at UNITED

 This summer, elementary and secondary school leaders will come together in Nashville for an unparalleled opportunity to collaborate toward a common goal.
-UNITED, The National Conference on School Leadership, marks a joint effort between the National Association of Secondary School Principals (NASSP) and the National Association of Elementary School Principals (NAESP).
+UNITED: The National Conference on School Leadership, marks a joint effort NASSP and NAESP.
 Taking place July 15–17, in the heart of Music City, this year’s conference offers a stage for innovation and leadership in education.
+UNITED attendees are invited to dive into topics related to our conference strands:

 (more…)